malaaeldinaly/State-Exam-2023/Topic-01.md

 - Pass by Result or "Pass by Copy-Result": In this method, the formal parameter's initial value is undefined, and the value is only copied back to the actual parameter when the subprogram completes execution.

 ## Block, Scoping, Accessibility:
-A block is a section of code that groups statements together, often delimited by curly braces or other syntax.
-Scoping defines the visibility and accessibility of variables within different parts of the code.
+__A block__ is a section of code that groups statements together, often delimited by curly braces or other syntax.
+__Scoping__ defines the visibility and accessibility of variables within different parts of the code.

-***Example: Consider a block of code within a function.
+***Example***: Consider a block of code within a function.
 Variables declared within that block have a scope limited to that block and are inaccessible outside of it.
-This promotes encapsulation and prevents naming conflicts with variables in other parts of the code.***
+This promotes encapsulation and prevents naming conflicts with variables in other parts of the code.

 ## Abstract Data Type (ADT):
 Abstract Data Type refers to a high-level data structure with defined operations and behavior, but its implementation details are hidden.
 It focuses on what operations can be performed on the data rather than how they are implemented.
 Examples are: Stack, Queue, Tree, Graph.

-***Example: An ADT "Stack" allows operations like push (to add an element), pop (to remove the top element), and isEmpty (to check if the stack is empty).
-The specific implementation of the stack (e.g., using arrays or linked lists) is abstracted away.***
+***Example***: An ADT "Stack" allows operations like push (to add an element), pop (to remove the top element), and isEmpty (to check if the stack is empty).
+The specific implementation of the stack (e.g., using arrays or linked lists) is abstracted away.

 ## Generic Programming:
 Generic programming involves writing code that can operate on different data types.
 It allows creating reusable algorithms and data structures that are not tied to specific data types.

-***Example: A generic sorting algorithm can be implemented in a way that it works with arrays of integers, strings, or any other comparable data type.
-This avoids the need for writing separate sorting algorithms for each specific data type.***
+***Example***: A generic sorting algorithm can be implemented in a way that it works with arrays of integers, strings, or any other comparable data type.
+This avoids the need for writing separate sorting algorithms for each specific data type.

 ```python
 def quicksort(arr, compare):